Posted in:

 Most private pensions will allow you to access the funds when you reach 55.
 You can usually withdraw 25% tax-free.
 Obviously, the more to take out, the less will be left, and if that remainder is earning interest, the less interest it will make.
 You could decide to take out an annuity, but many people are put off by how little they are guaranteed in terms of regular retirement income.

 This is when getting the right professional advice can be invaluable.
 A wealth management specialist will be able to tell you what is a good pension pot, and whether or not your fund lives up to your expectations.
-If not, they will be able to advise you on the best steps to take.
+If they still need to, they will be able to advise you on the best steps to take.
 Your options could include:

 • Increasing the size of your pension contributions